“Part of the inhumanity of the computer is that once it is competently programmed and runs smoothly, it is absolutely honest.”

 When is a robot really social?
 How do we feel when we talk to Alexa?
 Do neural networks help us defeat cancer or Parkinson’s disease?
 How does virtual reality change the way we learn?
 And how do these technologies work – where are their limits?

-Since 2006 I am a technical journalist.
+Since 2006 I am a technology journalist.
 My focus is the complex relationship between man and machine.
 I write about information technology, in particular robotics, artificial intelligence, virtual reality and augmented reality, medical technology, video games, cyber security and automation.

 My articles appear in the Süddeutsche Zeitung, Technology Review, t3n and Psychologie Heute, among others.
 I am a member of the German Association of Journalists (DJV).